keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

-If the version label/annotation does not change, Keptn does not consider a change of a workload configuration to be an update, and therefore no pre- and post-tasks/evaluations are executed because they have already been completed for the related `WorkloadVersion`.
+If the version label/annotation does not change, Keptn does not consider a change of a workload configuration to be an update, and therefore no pre- and post-tasks/evaluations are executed because they have already been completed for the version set in the labels/annotations.

 To illustrate the update of a workload, let's assume the following example, including